William Trent of Philadelphia

 Wealth Created from Slavery

 Slavery was central to Trent's wealth.
-Trent was active in the slave trade, buying and selling enslaved people of African descent.
+Trent was active in the domestic slave trade, buying and selling enslaved people of African descent.
 We know of thirteen such transactions with other prominent Philadelphia men in just the few years (1703-1708) covered by trade ledgers in the archives of the Historical Society of Pennsylvania.

 Slavery was central to Trent's wealth.
-Trent was active in the slave trade, buying and selling enslaved people of African descent.
+Trent was active in the domestic slave trade, buying and selling enslaved people of African descent.
 We know of thirteen such transactions with other prominent Philadelphia men in just the few years (1703-1708) covered by trade ledgers in the archives of the Historical Society of Pennsylvania.